gavinf97/Nextflow_AntiSMASH/README.md

 Nextflow pipeline centred around MetaSpades assembler, and Biosynthetic MetaSpades scaffolder.

 ****Files:****
-1. '' - Nextflow script for the analysis
+1. 'biosynth_metaspades.nf' - Nextflow script for the analysis using MetaSpades at the core of the pipeline
-2. x
+2. 'megahit.config' - Nextflow config file for the MetaSpades pipeline
+3. 'container' - relevant container files (containers have tools for easier repoducibility and necessary dependencies)

 -Biosynthetic MetaSpades
 https://github.com/ablab/spades